uchicago-library/attachment-converter/doc/new_features.md

   create a new pull request merging the feature branch into `main` , associate it with the relevant issue (GitHub should do that automatically), and assign everyone else in the group as a reviewer
-- the group, presently, is Matt, Keith, Cormac, Owen, and Nathan
+- the group, presently, is Matt, Keith, Cormac, and Nathan
 - Keith won't necessarily have time to code review every issue, but he will have time to do some of them, and Matt will take care of un-assigning him and others, where applicable